Liselund

 Liselund is an 18th-century aesthetically landscaped park, complete with several exotic buildings and monuments.
-Located close to Møns Klint on the north-eastern corner of the Danish island of Møn, it is deemed to be one of the finest examples in Scandinavia of Romantic English gardening.
+Situated near Møns Klint on the north-eastern corner of the Danish island of Møn, it is deemed to be one of the finest examples in Scandinavia of Romantic English gardening.
 The park was created in the 1790s by French nobleman Antoine de Bosc de la Calmette for his wife Elisabeth, commonly known as Lisa.
 Liselund, roughly translated, means Lise's grove.

 Background

 Arrival of the De la Calmette family in Denmark

-Antoine de Bosc de la Calmette was a Huguenot whose family had been forced to leave France for Holland.
+Antoine de Bosc de la Calmette was a Huguenot whose family had been compelled to move from France to Holland.
 His father was a diplomat who after terms in Switzerland and Portugal, finally arrived in Denmark where, in 1776, the family was naturalised and recognised as Danish nobility.

 In January 1777, he married Catharina Elisabeth Iselin, the daughter of the Swiss baron Reinhard Iselin who had also emigrated to Denmark.
 In 1783, Antoine was appointed prefect of Møn.
 The same year, he bought six hectares of land on the eastern coast of the island in the parish of Magleby.